Jayke770/masterpay/docs.md

 ### 1.2 Motivation

-The need for a unified, developer-friendly payment rail is clear.
-MasterPay aims to:
+The need for a unified, developer-friendly payment rail is clear. xPay aims to:

 - Reduce integration time and complexity for merchants.
 - Provide a consistent API across multiple blockchains.